Henry Draycott

 Henry Draycott (c.
 1510–1572) was an English-born Crown official and judge in sixteenth-century Ireland, who held a number of senior Government offices, including Chancellor of the Exchequer of Ireland.
 Despite his apparent lack of legal qualifications, he also had a successful career as a judge, becoming a Baron of the Court of Exchequer (Ireland) and Master of the Rolls in Ireland.
-He also became a substantial landowner in the Pale, with his principal estate at Mornington, County Meath.
+He became a substantial landowner in the Pale, with his principal estate at Mornington, County Meath.